Cedar oil: Classical antiquity

 As the Roman naturalist and author Pliny the Elder (23/24 –79 CE) in his encyclopedic work Natural History (Naturalis Historia) describes how aromatic oils are produced through the destructive distillation of pine wood, he also mentions that a similar substance, “cedrium” (cedar oil), is produced in Syria, and how it is used.

 In Europe, tar is extracted from [Pinus mugo] by the agency of fire. ...
 The first steam that exudes flows ... into a reservoir made for its reception: in Syria this substance is known as “cedrium”; and it possesses such remarkable strength, that in Egypt the bodies of the dead, after being steeped in it, are preserved from all corruption.

+Archaeological evidence from the Hellenistic period has confirmed that cedar oil could derive from the Lebanon cedar rather than juniper species.
+Organic residue analysis from Tel Kedesh, an archaeological site in northern Israel, provided direct chemical verification of "true" cedar oil and its long-attested association with Phoenicia as described in classical sources.
+The vessels, recovered from a Seleucid administrative archive active in the 2nd century BCE, support ancient texts that describe the use of cedar oil to preserve papyrus and protect documents from insects and decay.
+The same research also showed that cedar oil could be blended with aromatic resins such as storax to enhance its preservative and antimicrobial properties.

 Light microscopy

 Until the development of synthetic immersion oil in the 1940s, cedarwood oil was widely used for the oil immersion objective in light microscopy.